-Nominations are now closed.
+Nominations are now open!

-Every year on December 3, the International Day of Persons with Disabilities, the Canadian Labour Congress will recognize a union member for their Disability Rights activism.
+Every year on December 3, the International Day of Persons with Disabilities, the Canadian Labour Congress will recognize a union member for their disability rights activism.

 Award recipient will be a member with a disability who is:

 Any union member or organization may nominate a candidate.

 All nominations must be received by the deadline, November 5, 2021.
 Complete nominations must be submitted via email to firstname.lastname@example.org.